bergwerf/bromium/README.md

 Conventions
 -----------
+### Sanity checks
+It is discouraged to add sanity checks to data structures (for example to detect impossible reactions).
+This makes the code more complex and less readable.
+Instead the code should be more resilient towards incorrect data.

 ### Types
 In almost all circumstances it is preferred to use types from the `vector_math` library to keep the code more readable.
 Array to vector conversion should be